jyjek/getting_and_celaning_data/CodeBook.md

 ## Task 4

-Appropriately labels the data set with descriptive variable names.
+The data set was appropriately labeled with descriptive variable names.

 ## Task 5